 There were zombie movies before George Romero made the 1968 cult classic Night of the Living Dead, but none of them had the impact that this independent horror film had.
-A low-budget flick with a price tag of $114,000, Night of the Living Dead premiered to a less than stellar reception.
+Despite the film’s decades long cult following, the low-budget flick premiered to a less than stellar reception.
 Vince Canby, The New York Times movie reviewer, described his experience when seeing the movie in his review of December 5, 1968 as such:

 Night of the Living Dead is a grainy little movie acted by what appear to be nonprofessional actors, who are besieged in a farm house by some other nonprofessional actors who stagger around, stiff-legged, pretending to be flesh-eating ghouls.